Barry8197/BarryRyan/docs/index.md

 ### Workshop and Presentation at ISMB | July '24
 Had a fantastic trip to hashtag#ISMB24 in Montreal.
 Alongside Sebestyén Kamp, Ian Simpson, Chaeeun Lee and Hanane Issa, we presented a full day introductory workshop on 'Modelling Multi-Modal Biomedical Data Using Networks'.
 Personally, teaching material related to my PhD was a great way to see the progress I've made over the last 3 years and very rewarding to share this knowledge with others.

-The materials can be found at : https://biomedicalai.inf.ed.ac.uk/book/intro.html
+The materials can be found at this [link](https://biomedicalai.inf.ed.ac.uk/book/intro.html)

 I also had the opportunity to present a poster on a recent preprint titled 'An Integrative Approach for Longitudinal Classification in Parkinson's Disease'.
 Click <a href="/barryryan/mydocs/Ryan_CDT_poster.pdf">here</a> to view the poster.